-One of the focus areas of the firm is the construction industry across all major sectors (Refining & Petrochemical, Power and Infrastructure).
-While many common legal, contractual and commercial principles apply across different sectors of the construction industry, a thorough understanding of the sector-specific legal, regulatory and commercial issues is required to develop the most appropriate contract documentation for a particular construction project.
+One of the main focus areas of the firm is the construction industry across all major sectors of the industry (Refining & Petrochemical, Power and Infrastructure).
+While many common practices, contractual and commercial principles apply across different sectors of the construction industry, a thorough understanding of sector-specific best practices, regulatory and commercial issues is required to develop the most appropriate contract documentation for a particular construction project.

-Construction practice requires a high level of expertise and specialization for the effective handling of large, complex and high value projects, more so when such projects involve multi-national joint ventures or consortia.
-Such expertise and specialization involve in-depth knowledge of various procurement methods, pricing models and key project contracts such as engineering procurement construction (EPC), engineering procurement construction management (EPCM), and project management consultancy (PMC) contracts, umbrella agreements, process technology license agreements and tripartite agreements (TPA).
+Construction practice requires a high level of expertise and specialization in that area of practice for the effective handling of large, complex and high value projects involving major national and international contractors, more so when such contractors are multi-national contracting joint ventures and consortia.
+Such expertise and specialization involve in-depth knowledge of various procurement methods, pricing models and key project contracts such as engineering procurement construction (EPC), engineering procurement construction management (EPCM), project management consultancy (PMC) contracts, umbrella agreements, process technology license agreements and tripartite agreements (TPA).

 Claims and Disputes Management

 Claims and disputes are a fact of life in the construction industry, driven by a variety of economic, technical and behavioral influences.
 Proper, effective and efficient drafting of construction contracts is very important (but often neglected) to reduce claims and disputes, and in the event of unavoidable disputes and claims,

 to offer contractual certainty for the issues in dispute.
 It is also important to consider various fast track alternative dispute resolution (ADR) techniques that can be adopted to effectively manage claims and disputes.